 Project proposal (5 pages max) including the following sections: title, location, name of foreign institution, dates of the study period, objective and specific aims, background and significance, methods or clinical rotation, data collection procedures, plan for data analysis, plan for dissemination.

 Current CV or resume

 * Letters of support from advisors can be emailed directly to the Program Manager, [email protected]

 Does my project need IRB review?

 If your project involves human subjects (this includes data collection from living individuals through interaction or intervention, or data collection of identifiable, private information through secondary data analysis), Institutional Review Board (IRB) will be required before funds can be released.
 You must provide documentation that verifies approval by the respective IRB of the institution where the research will be carried out, if other than Brown University.

 Those receiving Global Health Scholarships will be required to participate in regular group meetings with other Global Health Scholars and faculty both before and after the proposed activities.
 These activities include:

-Students should be prepared to focus on presentation of their activities, preparation of scholarly reports of their activities as theses or publications, and reports to the foreign host and sponsor institution.
-Framework receipents may be eligible to apply for GHI travel funds to present research findings from Framework projects at scientific meeting in the future, when travel resumes.
+Students should be prepared to focus on a presentation of their activities, preparation of scholarly reports of their activities as theses or publications, and reports to the foreign host and sponsor institution.
+Framework recipients may be eligible to apply for GHI travel funds to present research findings from Framework projects at a scientific meeting in the future when travel resumes.

 Tel: (401) 863-5003 [email protected]